 The Michigan Agriculture Environmental Assurance Program (MAEAP) works with farmers to evaluate their entire operation and make sustainable, science-based management decisions that balance environmental, economic, and societal factors.
 MAEAP is a proactive, voluntary program that provides farmers confidential, technical advice to address environmental risks on their farms.
 Over 100 farms in the Grand Traverse Region have gone to great lengths to become MAEAP-verified and deserve to be recognized and celebrated for their voluntary efforts to safeguard our natural resources.
 MAEAP-verified farms have taken steps to address potential environmental risks and are in conformance with the Michigan Right to Farm Law and State/Federal environmental laws.
 To become MAEAP verified, farmers work with the Grand Traverse Conservation District to complete three comprehensive steps: attending an education seminar, completing a thorough on-farm risk assessment, and developing and implementing an action plan addressing potential environmental risks.
 The Michigan Department of Agriculture and Rural Development (MDARD) conducts an on-farm inspection to verify program requirements related to applicable state and federal environmental regulations, including Generally Accepted Agricultural Management Practices (GAAMPs).
-To retain MAEAP verification, a farm must repeat all three steps including MDARD inspection every three years.
+To retain MAEAP verification, a farm must repeat all three steps including MDARD inspection every five years.
 MAEAP-verified farms practice environmental stewardship by:

 - Using proven scientific standards to protect our air, water and soil.

 - Maximizing natural nutrients and reducing use of fertilizers made from fossil fuels.

 - Ensuring safe storage of fuel, fertilizer, and chemicals.